KOTAI こたい Philosophy

 Who stands behind KOTAI?

-With the philosophy of Wabi Sabi and the believe in the longevity of objects KOTAI wants to have an positive impact on peoples mindsets towards their consumption and the relationships one has with their possessions.
+With the philosophy of Wabi Sabi and the belief in the longevity of objects KOTAI wants to have an positive impact on peoples mindsets towards their consumption and the relationships one has with their possessions.

 Get one for yourself and let it be your lifetime companion, accept your products aging process and celebrate its patina.